-In 2017, 23 women in Entebbe were infamously raped and murdered.
+In 2017, 23 women in Wakiso district were infamously raped and murdered.
 What happened to them?
-When does Justice come?
+Why aren’t their cases resolved?

 PREVIOUS WORKS ON VOICING ENTEBBE

 Archive : Read the articles about the killings in chronological order HERE.